rhfung/p2p-dictionary/README.md

 Distribution
 ----------------

 See the `dist` directory.
-The distribution also requires `lib` jars.
+The distribution also requires `bin/build/lib` jars.

 Change Log
 ----------